 Stow everything except your ID and boarding pass in your carry-on baggage.
 This way, when you get to the front of the security line, you will not be finding items in pockets, messing with your phone, or dropping credit cards and keys.
-Click here to see a list of acceptable IDs.
+List of acceptable IDs.

 Tip: Remove all items from pockets – including metallic and non-metallic items (keys, wallets, and jewelry) and place in a plastic, zip-top bag for faster screening.

 Have your laptop, full-size video game console, DVD player or video camera ready to be put in a bin or on the conveyer.
 Tip: Put electronics or any items that need to be screened separately in a TSA approved bag or collapsible bag.
 Once you are through security and at your gate put the items in your carry-on and use the collapsible bag for laundry or shopping while you are traveling.
 Tip #2: Label your laptop with a business card or other identification on the bottom of your laptop to avoid loss or the accidental "exchange" by travelers.

 Know the 3-1-1 rule and have your zip-top bag ready to be put in the bin

 3.4 ounce (100ml) bottle or less (by volume) for any liquid

 One quart-sized, clear, plastic, zip-top bag per traveler

 One-quart bag per person limits the total liquid volume each traveler can bring

 Declare larger liquids.
 Medications, baby formula and food, and breast milk are allowed in reasonable quantities exceeding three ounces and are not required to be in the zip-top bag.
 Declare these items for inspection at the checkpoint.
 Officers may need to open these items to conduct additional screening.

 Tip: Pack an empty water bottle and fill it once you are on the ticketed side.